 Abitur exam / vocational baccalaureate diploma or another equivalent qualification (master craftsman)

-The Environmental Engineering degree program offers two fields of study: water and waste, and climate and energy.
+The Environmental Engineering degree program offers two fields of study: Water and energy.

 Building on required subjects completed during the first and second phases of the programs, students then complete program-specific courses from an elective catalog.
 They then complete an internship semester, followed by a Bachelor’s thesis to finish their degrees.